 Your total testosterone level is a measure of the testosterone concentration you have in your blood in total—both free and bound.
 (So you’ll always have a higher level of total T than free T.)

 Generally speaking, you’ll have lower levels of free T if you have more SHBG—with more SHBG molecules in your blood, a greater amount of your testosterone will be bound and not at all free.

-Suppose a man was experiencing some of the symptoms of hypogonadism (a kind of androgen deficiency characterized by low testosterone)—like low libido, difficulty concentrating, brain fog, and constant low energy.
+Suppose a man was experiencing some of the symptoms of hypogonadism (a kind of androgen deficiency characterized by low testosterone)—like low libido and low energy.
 So he decides to measure his total testosterone levels—but discovers that his total T level is perfectly normal.
 Nevertheless, he’s going through very real, very debilitating symptoms of hypogonadism—so what could be the issue?